Bard Alternate Class Features

 The following options can be taken in place of the bard’s bardic knowledge ability.

-Courtly Savant: The bard gains a bonus equal to half their class level on Diplomacy, Knowledge (history), Knowledge (local), Knowledge (nobility), and Sense Motive checks.
+Courtly Savant: The bard gains a bonus equal to half their class level on Diplomacy, Knowledge (history), Knowledge (local), Knowledge (nobility), and Sense Motive checks, and may make any of these checks untrained.

-Shameless Scoundrel: The bard gains a bonus equal to half their class level on Bluff, Disguise, Sleight of Hand, and Stealth checks.
+Stage Magician: The bard gains a bonus equal to half their class level on Knowledge (arcana), Sleight of Hand, Spellcraft, and Use Magic Device checks, and may make any of these checks untrained.

-Stage Magician: The bard gains a bonus equal to half their class level on Knowledge (arcana), Spellcraft, and Use Magic Device checks.
+Stage Performer: The bard gains a bonus equal to half their class level on Acrobatics, Bluff, Climb, and Disguise checks, and may make any of these checks untrained.

-Studied Naturalist: The bard gains a bonus equal to half their class level on Handle Animal, Knowledge (geography), Knowledge (nature), Ride, and Survival checks.
+Studied Naturalist: The bard gains a bonus equal to half their class level on Handle Animal, Knowledge (geography), Knowledge (nature), Ride, and Survival checks, and may make any of these checks untrained.

 Lore Master